brandur/sorg/content/drafts/mongodb.md

 MongoDB historically failed to comply to every letter in ACID, but as of version 3, now only misses three out of four.
-Here I'll explain why the one they finally have (durability) is good progress, but nowhere near enough.
+Here I'll explain why the one they finally have (durability) is progress, but nowhere near enough.

 ### No Atomicity (A) (#no-atomicity)